JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 ## Geostatistical modeling

 Having defined the geospatial data objects, we proceed and define the geostatistical learning model.
-For other types of geostatistical problems, please check the [Problems](problems.md) section of the documentation.

 Let's assume that we have geopatial data with some variable that we want to predict in a supervised learning setting.
 We load the data from a CSV file, and inspect the available columns:

 ```@example quickstart
 using CSV